Jerrydc00/Group6_E03_Project-Sprint-3/README.md

 Procedure for the Project:

 1. Install VsCode and the following extensions in the Vscode:
-   a.
+1.a.
 Python
-   b.
+1.b.
 Python Debugger
-   c.
+1.c.
 Python Extension Pack
-   c.
+1.d.
 Sqlite Viewer

-2. Simply Insert the Project Code.py in the Vscode
+3. Simply Insert the Project Code.py in the Vscode
-3. Run the program.
+4. Run the program.

 Note:
 The Program is stil incomplete.